-GE’s high-performance LEAPmbr membrane bioreactor wastewater treatment technology will be the centerpiece of an upgrade to Unitywater’s Maleny sewage treatment plant in Queensland, Australia, and is expected to allow the plant to double the amount of water treated per day to one million liters.
+GE's high-performance LEAPmbr membrane bioreactor wastewater treatment technology will be the centerpiece of an upgrade to Unitywater’s Maleny sewage treatment plant in Queensland, Australia, and is expected to allow the plant to double the amount of water treated per day to one million litres.

 New environmental regulations and expected population growth led Unitywater to expand the existing sewage treatment plant in Maleny.
 The LEAPmbr technology will assist Unitywater to meet environmental guidelines for safe, high-quality water in a recreational area, which also is upstream of a water supply catchment.